thi-ng/umbrella/packages/hdom/README.md

 JS arrays).
 Components can be defined as static arrays, closures or objects with [life cycle methods](#lifecycle-methods) (init, render, release).

+**Note: hdom uses a RAF render loop only by default, but is absolutely no way tied to this.**

 ![hdom dataflow](https://raw.githubusercontent.com/thi-ng/umbrella/master/assets/hdom-dataflow.png)